From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Sensitivity analysis

-The act of apportioning uncertainty in the output of a math model to the sources of uncertainty in its inputs.
+Sensitivity analysis is the act of apportioning uncertainty in the output of a mathematical model to the sources of uncertainty in its inputs.
 Typical implementations of sensitivity analysis include exploring all combinations of inputs and permuting these inputs one by one to understand the influence of each variable (or a combination thereof) on model scores.

 Swap-set analysis